South Bend Transpo: Fares

+Transpo charges a base fare of $1.00 and offers reduced fares.
+It also sells day, two-week, and 31-day passes.
+Certain passes can be purchased on smartphones using the Token Transit app.
+The most recent fare increase was on April 5, 2010.

-University of Notre Dame, Saint Mary's College students, faculty and staff can ride for free provided they show a valid ID.
-As of January 2012, Ivy Tech Students can ride with a student ID and validation sticker (sticker is available for $20 from Ivy Tech).
-Holy Cross students pay regular fare.
+Students, faculty and staff at University of Notre Dame, Saint Mary's College and Holy Cross College can ride for free provided they show a valid ID.
+As of January 2012, Ivy Tech students can ride with a student ID and validation sticker (sticker is available for $20 from Ivy Tech).

 Connections to other transit systems

-Route 4 stops at the South Bend International Airport.
-The airport doubles as a regional transit hub.
-Coach USA buses stop there (and formerly Greyhound Lines buses), and the airport terminal building incorporates the eponymous South Shore Line station.
-The South Shore Line links South Bend to the city of Chicago, making stops at cities, villages and other miscellaneous municipalities throughout Northern Indiana.
+Route 4 stops at the South Bend International Airport, a regional transit hub served by Coach USA buses and the eponymous South Shore Line station.
+The South Shore Line links South Bend to the city of Chicago, making stops throughout Northern Indiana.
 Route 2 stops at the city's Amtrak station.
 Route 5 connects to Niles DART Route 2 at the Auten Rd/933 stop Monday-Friday.
 Route 9 links up with the Interurban Trolley system's Bittersweet/Mishawaka Route at Twin Branch Park.
 The route links Mishawaka to Downtown Elkhart.